Dry fly fishing: The fish and the dry fly

 Fly fishing for trout can be done using various methods and types of flies.
 Trout mostly feed near the bed of the stream, where wet flies and especially nymphs are used.
-They typically only come to the surface to feed when there is a large bug hatch during which thousands of aquatic insects grow wings and leave the water to mate and lay eggs.
-Particularly during the summer months and on smaller mountain streams, trout also often feed on terrestrial insects such as ants, beetles and grasshoppers when they fall onto the water surface.
-It is on these surface-feeding occasions that the dry fly can be an effective lure.
+Trout may also come to the surface to feed, typically on winged insects following hatch events.
+Particularly during the summer months, trout also often feed on terrestrial insects such as ants, beetles and grasshoppers when they fall onto the water surface.
+However, midges hatch year-round, and so smaller dry flies may be used successfully outside of the summer, when trout may favor caddisflies or mayflies.